MC Oran: Women

 In 2022, the Confederation of African Football (CAF) established a rule requiring clubs involved in continental competitions to have a women's section representing a senior team.
 In 2023, the Mouloudia Club of Oran created its first women's section with the U-13 categories with Sihem Bouchiche as coach.
 This initiative is part of the future training and creation of a senior women's team.
 On October 30, 2024, the club launched a call for recruitment of female football players for the U13s, but also for the creation of three new categories: the U12s, U15s and U16s.
-The creation of the senior section is planned for the 2025-26 season.
+The creation of the senior section is planned for the 2025–26 season.

 On 18 November 2025, MC Oran announces the creation of its senior women's football team.
 The club will compete in the W-D1 National Championship (second division), replacing CSA Zouhour Oran Centre, which withdrew from the league.
 They will also participate in the preliminary round of the Algerian W-Cup, where they will face AS Intissar Oran.
 This marks the beginning of a new era for women's football at MC Oran, following the club's establishment of youth categories for girls in 2023.

 Multisports club

-MC Oran is also a multisports club, which in the past has had many sport sections such as Athletics, Basketball, Boxing, Cycling, Judo, Swimming, and many other sports.
+MC Oran is also a multisports club, which in the past has had many sport sections such as Athletics, Basketball, Boxing, Cycling, Judo, Swimming, Rowing and many other sports.
 Today, only football and handball exist.